wp-media/wp-rocket-helpers/critical-images/wp-rocket-critical-images-parameters/README.md

-# WP Rocket | Critical Images Parameters
+# WP Rocket | Performance Hints Parameters

+Changes the following Performance Hints Optimization parameters:
+- Warmup links number
-Change the critical images optimization cleanup interval, warmup links number, width and height thresholds for both desktop and mobile, elements considered for the optimization, and the delay before the LCP beacon script is triggered.
+- Width and height thresholds for both desktop and mobile
+- Delay before the beacon script is triggered

+Changes the following Optimize Critical Images parameters
+- Elements considered for the optimization
+- Cleanup interval

 📝&#160;&#160;**Manual code edit required before use!**

 Change:
-- Only the lines within the set_critical_images_parameters function.
-The values entered here will be used by the rest of the following code.
+- Only the lines within PROCKETHELPERS_PHO_PARAMETERS.
+There are notes (// EDIT HERE) showing where to make changes.

 Documentation: